Family Law FAQs

 My Case Involves Complicated Issues.
 How can My Attorney Help?

 Many family law matters involve complex litigation, including high-value asset division, resolution of complicated real property issues, taxation issues, third party joinder issues, concealment of assets, child psychology issues, separate property management, interstate issues, and so on.
-Our attorneys are experienced in dealing with these complicated issues and excel in creatively and effectively resolving tough problems.
+Our San Diego family law attorneys are experienced in dealing with these complicated issues and excel in creatively and effectively resolving tough problems.

 What is the Difference Between “Legal” and “Physical” Child Custody?